 The pupa is formed in a loose cocoon amongst the twigs of the foodplant or in ground debris.
 The final shed skin of the caterpillar is attached to the end of the pupa.

-The adult moth is black except for a broad fragmented white band across each forewing, and a large white patch near the front margin of each hind wing.
+The adult moth is black except for a broad fragmented white band across each forewing, and a large white patch on each hindwing.
 The body has alternate black and yellow bands.

 The species is found over most of Australia, including,

-The moth is frequently seen flying during the day.
-Its parasitoids have been studied by Dr. Tony Clarke of the University of Tasmania.
+The parasitoids of this species have been studied by Prof. Tony Clarke while at the University of Tasmania.